Mag-ingat Ka Sa... Kulam: Plot

-In the present, Paul replayed the video tape that Mira left for him.
-Mira said that by the time that Paul got to watch the video, she would have been dead.
-Paul needed to trap Maria into a circle made of Mira's body's dust.
-Paul did this but Maria discovers the trick.
-She was then pushed by Sophie in the circle of dust.
-Paul stabbed the "antiguar" with a piece of wood and Maria's soul burned and disappeared.
-Mira's soul showed up to the father and daughter to bid her final farewell.
-It is hinted at the end that Mira's daughter Sophie saw the book that was use for "kulam".
+In the present, Paul replays the videotape that Mira left for him.
+Mira said that by the time Paul got to watch the video, she would have been dead.
+Paul needs to trap Maria in a circle made of Mira's body's ashes.
+Paul does this but Maria discovers the trick.
+She is then pushed by Sophie into the circle of ash.
+Paul stabbs the "antiguar" with a piece of wood and Maria's soul burns and disappears.
+Mira's soul shows up to Paul and Sophie to bid them farewell.
+It is hinted at the end that Mira's daughter Sophie saw the book that was used for "kulam".